junxit/us-congress-bills-117/metadata.md

 - 2021-04-01 — Introduced in House
 - 2021-04-01 — Introduced in House
 - 2021-04-01 — Referred to the House Committee on Natural Resources.
+- 2021-04-23 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-05-05 — Committee Consideration and Mark-up Session Held.
+- 2021-05-05 — Ordered to be Reported by Unanimous Consent.
+- 2021-05-05 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-12-30 — Placed on the Union Calendar, Calendar No. 492.
+- 2022-12-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-673.
+- 2022-12-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-673.